 Create a new message, fill out the recipient name, and write Test Email in the subject line.
 Then just go to the canned response option and click on the saved canned response.
 You should see the exact message which you had saved while creating the canned message, and in the same font that was used in your MS Word Doc.

 Now all you have to do is change the text and write a fresh email and hit the send button.
 When you can check your alternative email to see what it looks like.

 Congratulations!
 You have successfully changed the default fonts in your Gmail.

 Now live in the glory of being awesome! 😉

-PS: You can follow the same process to use custom fonts in Gmail signature.
+PS: You can follow the same process to use custom fonts in the Gmail signature.